aerleon/aerleon/docs/getting_started.md

 The rest of this walkthrough will assume you are within the `aerleon_test` directory.

 ## Definition Files
-Definition files allow you to define Networks and Services used in your policies.
+Definition files allow you to define networks and services used in your policies.
 Generally it is much easier to read a name like `WEB_SERVERS` rather than a list of IP addresses.
 It is also beneficial to compose definitions together in certain places.

 ```yaml
 networks: